DeCleanup-Network/contracts-evm/README.md

 ## ⚡ Scalability Considerations
 ✅ **Modular Contract Architecture** – Allows upgrades without affecting core functionality.
 ✅ **Efficient Gas Usage** – Optimized transactions for NFT minting, reward claims, and level upgrades.
-✅ **Event-Driven System** – Uses on-chain events for indexers and leaderboard updates.
+✅ **Event-Driven System** – Uses onchain events for indexers and leaderboard updates.
 ✅ **Future-Ready Claim System** – $DCU is **tracked in the system until post-TGE**, when it will be claimable as tokens.

 ---